openmainframeproject/atompkg-language-zvm-rexx/GOVERNANCE.md

 # Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
 All participation in this project is open and not bound to corporate affilation.
-Participants are bound the project's [Code of Conduct](CODE_OF_CONDUCT.md).
+Participants are bound to the project's [Code of Conduct](CODE_OF_CONDUCT.md).

 # Project roles